-• You may also notify Genesis by contacting the Genesis Employee Reach Out Line at 800-893-2094.
+• You may also notify the company by contacting the Employee Reach Out Line at 800-893-2094.

-What will happen when I notify Genesis of my arrest, indictment or conviction?
+What will happen when I notify the company of my arrest, indictment or conviction?

 The location manager, in conjunction with Human Resources, will review all available information before taking any action.